 An intensive single event trauma occurs when a one-time event becomes so devastating that your brain is unable to recover.
 Such circumstances include rape, horrible car accidents, robbery, mugging, natural disasters, and acts of terrorism.

 Repetitive and ongoing trauma is a stressful event that usually persists for an extended period of uninterrupted time.
 The traumatic event might also reoccur.
-Examples of such events include neglect (physical or psychological) of a profound nature, experiencing physical or sexual abuse, witnessing violence against others, extensive medical procedures or chronic illnesses, prolonged torture, and military combats.
+Examples of such events include neglect (physical or psychological) of a profound nature, experiencing physical or sexual abuse, witnessing violence against others, extensive medical procedures or chronic illnesses, prolonged torture, and military combat.

-Dealing with the stress resulting from a traumatic event demands special techniques that a traumatized person does not possess.
+Dealing with the stress resulting from a traumatic event demands special techniques that a traumatized person may not possess.
 The victim may need expert help to develop protective psychological mechanisms to deal with the pressure.

 With professional help, a person’s traumatized mind can reconcile the sense of self with the trauma.
-Failure to seek prompt medical intervention interferes with your life since your brain will be stuck in the past due to the troubling traumatic memories.
+Failure to seek prompt medical intervention interferes with your life since your brain will be stuck in the past due to troubling traumatic memories.

-Insight Into Trauma and Addiction
+Insight into Trauma and Addiction

 Traumatic experiences can cause psychological health problems that make you vulnerable to resorting to substance use as a coping mechanism.
 Although substance use leads to more problems, many people use alcohol and drugs to suppress their trauma.

 However, substance use usually conceals the harmful symptoms of traumatic experiences, such as the inability to manage relationships or trust others, nightmares, flashbacks, anxiety, depression, emotional outbursts, irrational mood swings, and psychological disintegration.